Driven Gaussian quantum walks: Dynamics of DGQWs

 comprising the squeezing parameter and rotation angle for each wave number $k$ and using $\arg(e^{i\vartheta})=\vartheta$.
 We additionally define $\mathrm{Re}(\Omega)=\mathrm{diag}\{\cos(2\pi k/d)\}_{k=0,\ldots,d-1}$, $\mathrm{Im}(\Omega)=\mathrm{diag}\{\sin(2\pi k/d)\}_{k=0,\ldots,d-1}$, and $\Omega=\mathrm{Re}(\Omega)+i\mathrm{Im}(\Omega)$.
 Finally, we can express the matrices $A$ and $B$ for all times $t$ as follows:

-where all involved functions act entry-wise on the $d$ diagonal matrix elements, and all off-diagonal elements are zero.
+where all involved functions act entrywise on the $d$ diagonal matrix elements, and all off-diagonal elements are zero.
 (See Appendix \ref{App:Propagators} for technical details.)
 Now, $T_\mathrm{PDC}$ and $T_\mathrm{BS}$ describe the exact transformation of input fields to output fields according to Eq. \eqref{eq:FundamentalInOut} after any number $t$ of repetitions of coin and step operations.
-In the following, we discuss those findings.
+In the following, we discuss these analytic findings.